Atalanta/chef-users/README.md

 TODO
 ===============

+* Move clean recipe part out of sysadmins recipe.
+It's there because chef calculates system users array before he adds new users with users::sysadmins recipe.
+May be I can throw away etc module in favour of ohai with ohai reload?
 * Make sharing authorized_keys dynamic rather than static, probably iterating over a databag with an element indicating if the user should be a sharer.